Count of Abrantes: List of counts of Abrantes (1476)

-Family Name
+Family name

 The family name associated with the Counts of Abrantes was Almeida.

-The Almeida clan was closely associated with King John II of Portugal played a pivotal role in the 1490s succession crisis, strongly backing John II's preferred candidate, Jorge de Lencastre against the eventual winner, Manuel, Duke of Beja.
+The Almeida clan was closely associated with King John II of Portugal and played a pivotal role in the 1490s succession crisis after the death of John's son, Prince Alfonso.
+They strongly backed John's preferred candidate, his illegitimate son Jorge de Lencastre, against the eventual winner, Manuel, Duke of Beja.

 According to Subrahmanyam (1997: 49), Lopo de Almeida, the first Count of Abrantes, had at least six notable sons: